SENIOR SECURITIES & CORPORATE BONDS. PART II.

-This one is the second highest bond to be paid after secured bonds are paid off.
-Basically, anything with the title senior attached to it means it ranks higher than junior or subordinate debt
+This one is the second-highest bond to be paid after secured bonds are paid off.
+Basically, anything with the title senior attached to it means it ranks higher than junior or subordinated debt

 - Senior Unsecured Bonds

-As you may guess, while Senior unsecured bonds are still senior, but they are no secured by collateral.
+As you may guess, while Senior unsecured bonds are still senior, but they are not secured by collateral.
 They are paid off third in the hierarchy.